Optimal Decision Rules when Payoffs are Partially Identified: Optimality Theory for Semiparametric Models

-This section extends our approach to semiparametric models.
-This extension is relevant for many empirical settings.
-For instance, the DM may not have grounds for asserting that the data are drawn from a given parametric model.
-Alternatively, $X^n$ may be a vector of estimators or statistics whose exact finite-sample distribution is unknown, as was the case for the empirical application in Section~\ref{sec:treatment.empirical}.
-We first state the model in Section~\ref{subsec:model.semiparametric} then generalize our optimality concept to semiparametric models in Section~\ref{subsec:optimality.semiparametric}.
-Section~\ref{subsec:decision.semiparametric} describes a quasi-Bayesian implementation of optimal decisions in this setting.
+This section extends our approach to semiparametric models, which is relevant in many empirical contexts.
+For example, the data may not follow a specific parametric model, or $X^n$ may be a vector of summary statistics with unknown finite-sample distribution, as in the empirical application in Section~\ref{sec:treatment.empirical}.
+We present the model in Section~\ref{subsec:model.semiparametric} then generalize our optimality concept in Section~\ref{subsec:optimality.semiparametric}.
+Section~\ref{subsec:decision.semiparametric} describes a quasi-Bayesian implementation of optimal decisions.
 Section~\ref{subsec:theory.semiparametric} presents the main optimality results.
-In particular, Theorem \ref{t:optimal_semiparametric} shows that quasi-Bayes decision rules are optimal.
-Moreover, Theorem \ref{t:necessary_semiparametric} shows that any decision whose asymptotic behavior is different from quasi-Bayes rules are sub-optimal.
+Theorem~\ref{t1s} shows that quasi-Bayes decision rules are optimal, while Theorem~\ref{t2s} shows that any decision whose asymptotic behavior differs from quasi-Bayes rules is sub-optimal.